btakita/philosophy/README.md

 ## Goals

-This philosophy seeks to define words as [abstractions](./src/abstraction.md).
+This [philosophy](./src/philosophy.md) seeks to define words as [abstractions](./src/abstraction.md).
 These [scope](./src/scope.md) of these abstractions are broadened to apply, with proper [context](./src/context.md), to any [entity](./src/entity.md) in existence.

 ## [Scope](./src/scope.md) & [Resolution](./src/resolution.md)

 Since scope of this Philosophy is Existence/God, the resolution tends to be low.
 More detail can be referenced with outbound links.

 This philosophy defines abstractions in relation to Existence.
-It is meant to be used to provide awareness & degrees of freedom to create systems using various scopes.
+It is a [tool](./src/tool.md) that provides awareness & degrees of freedom to create systems with various scopes.

+[Human](./src/human.md) [Beings](./src/being.md) can [focus](./src/focus.md) on a finite amount of complexity which is much less than the scope of Existence.
+This means humans must utilize abstractions to create systems that can be focused upon, lest the human becomes overwhelmed and not effective.

+You can zoom in & out of the [system](./system.md) to observe details & [patterns](./src/pattern.md).

 ## Navigating on github.com